ysb33r/bintray/README.md

 Version 1.3 adds the following keywords to ```bintrayIvyDeployer``` and ```bintrayMavenDeployer``` :

 * ```autoCreatePackage``` - Create the package metadata on Bintray if it does not exist.
 Previously this has been a manual task.
 Default is false.
+If you the auto-create feature for an OSS project, you have to speciffy `vcsUrl` and at least one license.
+Licenses have to be one from the predefined Bintray list, aitherise a Bad Request will be sent back by the Bintray gateway and the upload will fail.
 * ```updatePackage``` - Update package metadata on Bintray.
 Default is false
 * ```vcsUrl``` - The Source Control URL.
 Optional.
 * ```licenses``` - One of more licenses.
 Values must be as per Bintray standard list.
 Optional.